-The Alchemite™ deep learning technology was applied in a research collaboration with Rolls-Royce to model, discover, and optimize new alloys that simultaneously satisfy up to eleven physical criteria for disc applications in aero engines.
-The artificial neural network is trained from pre-existing materials data that enables the prediction of individual material properties both as a function of composition and heat treatment routine, which allows it to optimize the material properties to search for the material with properties most likely to exceed a target criteria.
-We design a new polycrystalline nickel-base superalloy with the optimal combination of cost, density, γ′ phase content and solvus, phase stability, fatigue life, yield stress, ultimate tensile strength, stress rupture, oxidation resistance, and tensile elongation.
-Experimental data demonstrates that the proposed alloy fulfills the computational predictions, possessing multiple physical properties, particularly oxidation resistance and yield stress, that exceed existing commercially available alloys.
+The Alchemite™ deep learning technology was applied in a research collaboration with Rolls-Royce to model, discover, and optimise new alloys that simultaneously satisfy up to eleven physical criteria for disc applications in aero engines.
+The artificial neural network was trained from pre-existing materials data, enabling the prediction of individual material properties both as a function of composition and heat treatment routine.
+By incorporating uncertainty it can find potential alloys with the greatest probability of meeting the design specification.
+The project designed a new polycrystalline nickel-base superalloy with the optimal combination of cost, density, γ′ phase content and solvus, phase stability, fatigue life, yield stress, ultimate tensile strength, stress rupture, oxidation resistance, and tensile elongation.
+Experimental data demonstrated that the proposed alloy fulfills the computational predictions, possessing multiple physical properties, particularly oxidation resistance and yield stress, that exceed existing commercially available alloys.
 The technology has also been used to design a nickel-based alloy for a combustion liner, and two Mo-based alloys for forging tools.